 the one who does acts of mercy, with cheerfulness.

 1. The deliberate presenting of yourself as a living sacrifice to the God revealed as Jesus Christ (12:1).
-This entails the on-going process of being transformed by the renewing of your mind (12:2a).
+This entails the ongoing process of being transformed by the renewing of your mind (12:2a).
 We dealt with what this means in an earlier blog: Three empowering stances for living faithfully.

-When you engage in this deliberate act and the on-going process there is a divine guarantee: “Then you will learn to know what God’s will for you, which is good and pleasing and perfect” (12:2b, NLT).
+When you engage in this deliberate act and the ongoing process, there is a divine guarantee: “Then you will learn to know what God’s will for you, which is good and pleasing and perfect” (12:2b, NLT).

 2. The honest evaluation of yourself.
 In particular, “don’t think you are better than you really are” (12:3 NLT).
-In the context, the larger part of the church was composed of non-Jewish people (i.e., Gentiles) who seemed to view themselves as better than their Jewish brothers and sisters.
+In this context, the larger part of the church was composed of non-Jewish people (i.e., Gentiles) who seemed to view themselves as better than their Jewish brothers and sisters.

 The benchmark standard by which we are to evaluate ourselves is “each according to the measure of faith that God has assigned” (12:3).
 Does that mean God has apportioned faith out to each of his children in different amounts – so find out what amount you have received?
 Many commentators lean in this direction – but that position is not without its difficulties.